 Since water acts as a plasticizer, moisture content between 10% and 13.5% modifies the materials’ damping significantly.
 The performances of the wood are considerably diminished.
 The purpose of limiting the hydrophilic capacity of the materials is to limit the frequency amplitude (spread) of all body modes of the violin (in the white or varnished).

-Without heating the unworked wood and inducing creep in free materials, the amplitude of the mode 5 frequency of free materials in the white between the rates of 12% and 1% is between 36 Hz and 42 Hz.
+Without heating the unworked wood and inducing creep in free materials, the amplitude of the mode 5, B1– and B1+ frequency in the white between the rates of 12% and 1% is between 36 Hz and 42 Hz.

 This frequency amplitude must imperatively be reduced to approximately 12/14 Hz between moisture content levels of 8% and 4% (the normal conditions of violin use) by subjecting the materials to heating and creep.

 Therefore, it is necessary to heat unworked wood and to subject free materials to creep in order to reduce their capacity for moisture absorption to 8%.

 Heating tonewood with moisture content below 6% is not advisable.

 The heating of the wood must be homogeneous and must follow a strict procedure, otherwise the materials may split or become deformed for the following reasons:

 - Exothermia: The difference in temperature between the surface and the heart of the wood is too great.
 The rise in the material’s temperature is too rapid.